jidongbsu/cs452-thread-safe-library/README.md

   - Each compiler warning will result in a 3 point deduction.
   - You are not allowed to suppress warnings
 - [80 pts] Functional Requirements: single queue monitor
-- [10 pts] Documentation: README.md file (replace this current README with a new one using the template on the course page)
+- [10 pts] Documentation: README.md file (replace this current README.md with a new one using the template on the course page)

 Note: Running valgrind is not required anymore for this and the next 2 projects.